Knotx/knotx/documentation/src/main/wiki/Knot.md

 *Redirect response*

-Knot finds out that a client must be redirected to an other URL.
+Knot finds out that client must be redirected to an other URL.

 | Name | Value
 |-------:                     | :-------